 The enterprise is normally viewed as a going concern, that is, as continuing in operation for the foreseeable future.
 It is assumed that the enterprise has neither the intention nor the necessity of liquidation or of curtailing materially the scale of its operations.

-2. If the National company falls in some serious economic problem and cannot cover its duties.
-The federal government provides National company bailout package and also a guaranty to clear all its credit payments.
-The national company is still a going concern regardless of its present weak financial standing.
+The National Company has fallen into serious financial problems and cannot cover its duties.
+Due to this, the federal government provides the company with a bailout package and also a guarantee to clear all its credit payments.